 In this blog post, I’ll aim to share with you everything you need to know about checking out The Nut at Stanley.
 I’ll fill you in on the short but steep walking track, the chairlift and share some photos of my trip.

-Where is it & How Do I get There?
+Where is the Nut & How Do I Get There?

 Getting to the nut is fairly easy.
 However, if you're planning to get here independently, you'll need your own vehicle.

 You'll need to head to Stanley, approximately 223 kilometres from Launceston or 125 kilometres from Devonport.
 Directions here are pretty straight forward and once you get to Stanley, there's no question about where The Nut is.
 Stanley is built literally at the base of the plug, while The Nut itself is considered a state reserve (The Nut State Reserve).

 If you're looking to climb The Nut or take the easy way up on the chairlift, then drive to the end of "Browns Road".
 An easy marker is "Nut Rock Cafe".
 Here, you'll find a large car park with easy access to the walking track and the chairlift.